jdx/mise/README.md

 Options:
   -f, --force
-          Reinstalls even if plugin exists
+          Reinstall even if plugin exists

+      --all
+          Install all missing plugins

+          This will only install plugins that have matching shortnames. i.e.: they don't need the full git repo url

   -h, --help
           Print help (see a summary with '-h')